Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-Today we take the Shinkansen train to Hiroshima.
+Today we take the Shinkansen train to Hiroshima (+/- 3 hours).
 Passing through Osaka and Kobe, just minutes from Kyoto on this fast train, we will arrive at our destination in just a couple of hours.

 Modern Hiroshima rose like a phoenix from its own ashes.
-Less than five decades since its obliteration, it is once again the most vital city of San-Yo with a population of one million and growing.
+Since its obliteration, it is once again the most vital city of San-Yo with a population of about one million and growing.
 Hiroshima is referred to as the "River City."
 In its confines, the Ota-gawa River fans out into six delta tributaries that flow into the immense and very busy bay.
 In the years just following the A-bomb blast, scientists doubted if Hiroshima could ever live again.
 Today the streets hum with activity, trees and flowers grow, and birds sing.
 Nature may not forget, but it does forgive!

 On the morning of August 6, 1945, the people of war-torn Japan hurried to begin the day.
 Then suddenly buildings melted, people evaporated, and humankind lost the first battle of the atomic age.
 Seventy thousand buildings were flattened and 200,000 people perished, the lucky ones quickly; the unlucky lingered.
 Hiroshima, fringed by mountains forming a natural amphitheatre, seethed and fumed.